cb520/pcmanftpd/README.md

 The application is suffering from many vulnerabilities which makes it susceptible to many exploits including:

-* Buffer overflow attacks
+* Buffer overflow
-* Directory traversal
+* Directory traversal attacks
-* Input validation
+* Input validation errors

 ## The Patch: